Notice to Bidders of Terms and Conditions

 November 14th, 2023 TAX SALE

-SALE WILL INCLUDE: Real Estate property only (presented in alphabetical/item number order.)
+SALE WILL INCLUDE: Real Estate property and mobile homes (presented in alphabetical/item number order.)

 WHEN: November 14th, 2023 at 1 0:00 AM (and will continue until all delinquent taxes and costs have been covered.)
 If additional days are required to auction all properties, the sale will continue on the next business day at 9 AM.